molgenis/molgenis/docs/developer_documentation/intellij.md

 the npm watch task.
 Once it's built, tab out of IntelliJ to trigger a refresh of the exploded war.
 As soon as IntelliJ loses focus, you'll see a task progress bar in the bottom right corner of IntelliJ.
 Wait for that task to finish and then refresh the browser.
 The changes will be loaded.

+## Speed up building the project by skipping the javascript build

+Building the project can be sped up by not building the javascript.
+To skip building the javascript use add:

+`-Dskip.js=true`

+to the maven build command.

+* Note:
+    - If javascript was not already build, javascript will be missing and the application will not function properly.
+    - If changes where made to de javascript these changes will not be build into the application ( as building will be skipped).